 Professor of Games and Interactive Media

-David Negrin is a Lecturer at the University of Central Florida in the Games and Interactive Media program in the Nicholson School of Communication and Media.
+David Negrin is a Lecturer at the Rochester Institute of Technology in the School of Interactive Games and Golisano College of Computing and Information Science.
 He holds a B.S. in Computer Science and an M.F.A. in Cinema Arts.
-He was previously Assistant Professor of film, television, and emerging media at Ithaca College, as well as an Adjunct Professor of film and television at Hofstra University and The New School in New York, NY.
+He was previously Lecturer and Undergraduate Coordinator at the University of Central Florida, Assistant Professor of film, television, and emerging media at Ithaca College, and an Adjunct Professor of film and television at Hofstra University and The New School in New York, NY.
 He has also taught professional and pre-professional screenwriters as head instructor of the NYC Screenwriters Collective.

 As Lecturer and Undergraduate Coordinator at the University of Central Florida in the Games and Interactive Media program in the Nicholson School of Communication and Media, Prof. Negrin designs and teaches courses in Game Design, Game Production, and Game Development in the Digital Media B.A. and M.A. programs.
 His research is in Games for Social Impact, VR Cinema, and Interactive Narrative.